Jacquard Silk Colors (Green Label)

 Mix and Apply the Dye

-Although Jacquard Silk Colors are available in 20 shades, most colors of the the spectrum may be mixed from three primary colors: yellow, magenta and cyan.
+Although Jacquard Silk Colors are available in 20 shades, most colors of the spectrum may be mixed from three primary colors: yellow, magenta and cyan.
+The dyes are concentrated.
 Using the colors full strength will yield the brightest shades.
-For pastels, the dyes can be mixed with water.
+For lighter colors or pastels, the dyes can be mixed with water.
 If your water is hard, use distilled water.
 Remember that colors will appear darker when wet.

 • Pour a small amount of each color you are planning to use into plastic cups or an ice cube tray.
 If you are mixing colors, be sure to mix enough color to complete your project as it is sometimes difficult to recreate exact shades later.